Keyboard shortcuts

 exec

 This function asynchronously executes the given command as a subprocess.
-No sophisticated argument processing is performed; quoting arguments or performing shell substitutions will require you to run a shell script.
-A maximum of 63 space-delimited arguments can be provided in the command string.
+Arguments are split by spaces and no further processing is performed; quoting arguments or performing shell substitutions will require you to run a shell script.

 If the spawned subprocess does not exit before waywall, it will be killed with SIGKILL when waywall closes.